Bicycling Tour France: Normandy & Brittany | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-After a tour and exploration of Dinan’s market, ride from this beautifully preserved Breton town along an easy designated bike route along the Rance River with a few miles of hard-packed gravel and on to the charming fishing port of Saint-Suliac.
-On the longer option, you continue cycling from Saint-Suliac through country roads, then onto the slightly busier streets of Saint-Malo.
+After a tour and time to explore Dinan’s market, begin your ride from this beautifully preserved Breton town along a gentle, designated bike route that follows the Rance River.
+The path includes a few miles of hard-packed gravel before reaching the charming fishing port of Saint-Suliac.
+For those choosing the longer option, the ride continues from Saint-Suliac along quiet country roads before transitioning to the slightly busier streets leading into Saint-Malo.

 Cumulative Distance Range: 19 – 45 km (12 – 28 miles)